betheden/hebrew-grammar/content/participle_active.rst

 and has the potential to be translated as past time, present time, future time, or even without a specified timeframe.
 A verbal participle can express stative, frequentive, durative, or imminent action as determined by the context.

-NOTE: The subject of a participle usually precedes the participle, in contrast to the normal conventions of :ref:`word_order`.
+.. note:: The subject of a participle usually
+          precedes the participle, in contrast to the normal conventions of :ref:`word_order`.

 -  1SA 3:8 –– expressing frequentive action